quettabit/awd-lstm-lmkit/README.md

+## PDFs

+This repo contains pdfs of the paper, supplementary material, reviews, author response, and meta review.

 ## Note
 -  Most of the code is from the open sourced implementation of AWD-LSTM and MoS.
 - base_models contain the bottom layers of the AWD-LSTM network that are common